AnjaliSharma1234/Random-meme-generator/README.md

 ## Tutorial Blog Post

-The following is my tutorial blog post on ["Learn React by building an App — React Functionalities Explained"](https://medium.com/mobile-web-dev/learn-react-by-building-a-to-do-app-react-functionalities-explained-74f466e9396)
+The following is my tutorial blog post on ["Learn React by building an App — React Functionalities Explained"](https://medium.com/mobile-web-dev/learn-react-by-building-a-to-do-app-react-functionalities-explained-74f466e9396).
+Follow the instructions, fork this repo and build your own meme generator.
-Follow the instructions to get started.

 ## Project Admin